sporniket/core/README.md

 # How to use in your project with maven

 ## Build and install the library
-For now, sporniket-core is not deployed in a public repository.
-One MUST clone the git repository, build and install to the maven local repository.
+As of version 15.03.01, sporniket-core is deployed in a public repository.
+To get the latest available code, one must clone the git repository, build and install to the maven local repository.

 ```
 git clone https://github.com/sporniket/core.git